ElementsProject/lightning/doc/lightningd-config.5.md

 might need to redeem this on-chain, so this is the number of blocks we have to do that.

+* **accept-htlc-tlv-types**=*types*

+  Normally HTLC onions which contain unknown even fields are rejected.
+This option specifies that these (comma-separated) types are to be accepted, and ignored.

 ### Invoice control options:

 * **autocleaninvoice-cycle**=*SECONDS* [plugin `autoclean`]